tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 **iii)** **Sulphonation:**

-Phenol reacts with con.H SO2 4 at 280K to form o-phenol sulphonic acid as the major product.
+Phenol reacts with con.H<sub>2</sub>SO<sub>4</sub> at 280K to form o-phenol sulphonic acid as the major product.
 When the reaction is carried out at 373K the major product is p-phenol sulphonic acid.

 ![Alt text](129-sulphonation.png)